ARMmbed/mbed-os-5-docs/docs/api/platform/NonCopyable.md

 ## NonCopyable

 By default, C++ objects are copyable.
-Unfortunately some type of objects like resources or polymorphic types are not meant to be copied as they have unique identities.
+However, some types of objects, such as resources or polymorphic types, are not meant to be copied because they have unique identities.

-To prevent copy to happen, a common practices has been to declare the copy constructor and copy assignment operator of non copyable types privates.
+To prevent copying from happening, a common practice has been to declare the copy constructor and copy assignment operator of noncopyable types as private.
 This pattern has the disadvantage of not being semantically explicit.
-Therefore it can be hard to find out if a type is copyable or not.
+Therefore, it can be difficult to find out whether a type is copyable.

-The `NonCopyable` class is here to solves these issue.
-Simply inherit privately from it and you're done.
+The `NonCopyable` class solves these issue.
+Use it by inheriting privately from it:

 ```c++ NOCI
 class Resource : NonCopyable<Resource> { /* resource code */ };